The page numbers and excerpts from “Gaudy Night” are copyright 1936 by Dorothy Leigh Sayers Fleming and renewed 1964 by Anthony Fleming.

 From a sermon Donne — who was a Church of England cleric as well as a poet — preached at Whitehall on 4 March 1624.
-The Latin tags “Horti conclusi” (meaning enclosed garden) and “Fontest signati” sealed wells.
-The Latin tags are quotations from the Song of Songs 4:12. (“A garden inclosed is my sister, my spouse; a spring shut up, a fountain sealed.”)
+The Latin tags “Horti conclusi” (meaning enclosed garden) and “Fontest signati” (sealed wells) are quotations from the Song of Songs 4:12. (“A garden inclosed is my sister, my spouse; a spring shut up, a fountain sealed.”)
 Note that Harriet repeats these phrases as a way of expressing her fear of the mental states of university women who stayed behind in their horti conclusi.

 in aeternum floreant

 aeterno: everlasting; floreo: blooming, flourishing

 1 ~ Thou blind man’s mark, thou fool’s self-chosen snare,

 Fond fancy’s scum, and dregs of scattered thought,

 Ban of all evils; cradle of causeless care;

 Thou web of will, whose end is never wrought: